 AUTOCAD’s Offset command is another of the editing tools that comprise this program and with which it is possible to create parallel lines as we will learn in this Tutorial.

-The Offset command creates parallel copies of objects like lines or curves.
-For example, with this AUTOCAD command we could create concentric circles in a single step.
+The Offset command creates parallel copies from source objects like lines or curves.
+For example, we could create concentric (parallel) circles in a single step with this AUTOCAD command.

-To execute the Offset command, besides selecting the reference object to create the offset, we must introduce (or indicate it from the drawing window, with the cursor and mouse) the offset distance between the reference object and the copy to be created.
+To execute the AUTOCAD Offset command, besides selecting the source object to create the offset objects, we must specify the offset distance (or indicate it from the drawing window, with the cursor and mouse) between the source object and the copy to be created.

 2 From the Command Window (or from dynamic input if active) this message will be shown: Specify offset distance or [Through/ Erase / Layer]:

-We will have several options for responding to Offset command:
+We will have several options for responding to AUTOCAD’S Offset command:

 Writing the Offset Length from the reference object

 Write directly from the keyboard the numerical value and press Enter or select from drawing two endpoints of an imaginary line whose length is the required offset distance.

 To use the latter option it is recommended to have object Snap mode active in order to make a more precise selection of the above mentioned endpoints.